ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 The following example shows how we can create a custom multi-agent RL module where the underlying modules share an encoder that gets applied to the global part of the observations space, while the local part is passed through a separate encoder specific to each policy.

-.. tabbed:: Multi agent with shared encoder (torch)
+.. tabbed:: Multi agent with shared encoder (Torch)

     .. code-block:: python